Managing customer expectations is tricky. It’s by no means an exact science, which is precisely what makes it a

 Here are the seven things that shape customer expectations.

 As a general rule, customers expect brands to be able to help them at all times.
 In return for their continuous support, they want fast issue resolution and hassle-free transactions.
-Preferences like these can greatly affect customers’ expectations from your company.
+Preferences like these can greatly affect customers’ expectations of your company.

 Even purchasing habits can significantly influence people’s expectations.
 For instance, millennial consumers, who are always connected to the Internet, may prefer online shopping and online payment.
 Thus, you should consider all these when creating and launching your business strategies.

 Culture or Location

 Buyers’ expectations vary greatly across cultures and locations.
 In some countries, customers don’t want overly friendly or cheery customer service reps.
 Some customers, however, don’t want to talk to agents that sound too businesslike or stiff.